My fall planter on a budget

 This is the exact spray paint I used.

 Do you see how I just stuck the painted hydrangeas in the planter to fill up the spaces?
 Leave the stems long enough to hold the hydrangeas in the pot.
 And I didn't worry about the pumpkin I buy being perfect.
 I just wanted it to be a nice size to nestle nicely in the pot.
 This pumpkin was just a little bigger than the pie pumpkins.

 And what are the dark purple reddish flowers?
-Those are my autumn sedum flowers.
+Those are my autumn joy sedum flowers.
 I cut those and stick the stem in the dirt.
-There is a really good chance they’ll root!
-Autumn sedum plants tend to root easily.
-I recently did a post on propagating autumn sedum.
+There is a really good chance they'll root!
+Autumn Joy Sedum plants tend to root easily.
+I recently did a post on growing and propagating autumn sedum.

 Here's what the plant looks like at the end of the summer.